gluster/glusterdocs/docs/Developer-guide/Backport-Guidelines.md

 ## Policy

-* No feature from master would be backported to the release branch
+* No feature from devel would be backported to the release branch
-* CVE ie., security vulnerability [(listed on the CVE database)](https://cve.mitre.org/cve/search_cve_list.html) reported in the existing releases would be backported, after getting fixed in master branch.
+* CVE ie., security vulnerability [(listed on the CVE database)](https://cve.mitre.org/cve/search_cve_list.html) reported in the existing releases would be backported, after getting fixed in devel branch.
 * Only topics which bring about data loss or, unavailability would be backported to the release.
 * For any other issues, the project recommends that the installation be